es-clip/es-clip.github.io/draft.md

 Note that $N$ is better understood as the upper bound of number of triangles to use: although $N$ is fixed, the algorithm is still capable of effectively using "fewer" triangles by making unwanted ones transparent.

 As the ES is orthogonal to the concrete fitness evaluation, we are left with many free choices regarding what counts as fitting.
-Particularly, we consider two kinds of fitness, namely, fitting a concrete image and fitting a concept (the lower branch and the upper branch in <span style="color:#FF6C00">Figure: The architecture of our method</span> above respectively).
+Particularly, we consider two kinds of fitness, namely, fitting a concrete image and fitting a concept (the lower branch and the upper branch in [Figure: The architecture of our method](#fig-architecture) above respectively).
 Fitting a concrete image is straightforward, where we can simply use the pixel-wise L2 loss between the rendered canvas and the target image as the fitness.
 Fitting a concept requires more elaboration.
 We represent the concept as a text prompt and embed the text prompt using the text encoder in CLIP <dt-cite key="radford2021learning"></dt-cite>.
 Then we embed the rendered canvas using the image encoder also available in CLIP.
 Since the CLIP models are trained so that both embedded images and texts are comparable under Cosine distance for similarity, we use such distance as the fitness.